nicoaspra/lemniscateinstitute002/_services/lab_keyed-mandrel-assembly/lab-mandrel-3.1-facing-and-center-drilling.md

 	<li>Use the power feed select lever to switch from longitudinal carriage feed to <strong>cross slide feed</strong>.</li>
 	<li>Test the power feed by turning on the lathe with the feed clutch initially disengaged and away from the workpiece. <strong>Ensure it operates correctly and moves in the correct direction before making a cut</strong>.</li>
 	<li>Once the feed is operating correctly, proceed with finer cuts using the automatic feed.
 Make <strong>small adjustments with the compound rest</strong> and <strong>adjust the spindle speed and feed rate</strong> to achieve a smooth surface finish.</li>
-	<li><strong>Record the spindle speed, depth of cut (compound rest increment), and feed rate</strong> used during the facing process in SI units (see Table 3.1 on the Laboratory Worksheet).
+	<li><strong>Record the spindle speed, depth of cut (compound rest increment), and feed rate</strong> used during the facing process in SI units (see Table 3.1 in the Laboratory Worksheet).
 Analyze how these parameters affect the surface finish quality.</li>
 </ol>